-Currently contracting as a UX Lead at Tesco Bank with a track record of providing product design solutions (both UI and UX) for some of the biggest companies in Britain, including Trainline, British Gas, TUI and British Airways.
-I have designed responsive websites, native apps and wearable tech that have been used by millions of people.
-I have experience managing and developing teams as large as 6 product designers and understand the profound impact that customer experience can have on the performance of a business, having designed selling flows for platforms that deliver hundreds of millions in revenue each year.
+A design leader with over 10 years experience and a proven track record of creating user friendly designs (both UI and UX) for some of the biggest companies in Britain, including Monzo, Tesco Bank, Trainline, British Gas, TUI and British Airways.
+I have designed responsive websites, native apps and wearable tech that have been used by millions of customers.
+I have experience managing and developing teams as large as 6 product (UX/UI) designers and understand the profound impact that customer experience can have on the performance of a business, having designed selling flows for platforms that deliver millions of pounds a year in revenue.

 Whilst Team Lead at British Airways I managed a team of 6 UX/UI designers across ba.com and mobile app.
 I assisted the UX manager in building the team and had an active role in both interviewing and hiring staff.
 As well as hiring staff it was also my responsibility to carry out performance reviews with members of my team that were permanent employess, as well as reviewing the performance of each contractor on the team ahead of contract renewals/terminations.
 Upon leaving BA I worked at TUI where I led a team that consisted of 3 designers, 2 of which were UI designers and 1 that was a UX designer.

 During my 3 years at BA I implemented a complete redesign of both iOS and Android apps.

 When I joined BA in 2013 the app relied on the webview to sell flights.
 In a bid to increase revenue I designed the entire process of a completely native flight selling experience.
 All of the animation that you see, I designed using only Keynote, and the idea behind the motion choreography is to direct the users attention to the key points of information along the way.